 Spy Kids was released in 2001. (same year Harry Potter & The Sorcerer’s Stone came out) It received positive reviews from both critics and audiences alike.
 It also made enough cash at the box office.

 Spy Kids spawned three sequels released in 2002, 2003 and 2011.
 Rodriguez went on to make other family oriented movies like Sharkboy & Lavagirl so that his children can watch them.

 They’re are two reasons why I’ve decided to post this article.
 Good News, Rodriguez is teaming up with James Cameron to turn a manga series called “Alita: Battle Angel” into a live action film.
-Bad News, Netflix confirmed that they’re gonna release a computer animated television series this friday on April 20.
+Bad News, Netflix confirmed that they’re gonna release a computer animated television series this Friday.
 I would like to share what’s good or bad about the first entry to the Spy Kids series.

 This review is a NON-SPOILER article.
 If you never ever ever seen Spy Kids, feel free to read it.
 Does Rodriguez’s first family oriented movie holds up?
 Let’s begin shall we?

 Positive: Alexa Vega & Daryl Sabara both did a good job on their performances.

 Other Cast Members including Antonio Banderas, Carla Gugino, Danny Trejo, (Rodriguez’ good luck charm) Alan Cumming, Robert Patrick, Mike Judge, Tony Shalhoub Teri Hatcher & Cheech Marin all did a good job on their performances.